Ask ten experts when the next recession will hit and you’ll get ten different answers.

 How Document Management and Back-Office Automation Help Recession-Proof Companies

-Having a good system for managing documents and automating back-office work helps transportation companies survive recessions in four key ways.
+Having a good system for managing documents and automating back-office work helps transportation companies survive recessions in three key ways.

 1. Lower Operating Costs